 The DSL can be contacted out of school hours and their contact telephone number is known to all staff.
-The DDSL can be contacted on 07940552467.
-When the DSL is absent, the DDSLs (Maureen Andrews, Executive Headteacher and Katie Hancock, Assistant Headteacher will act as cover.
+When the DSL is absent, the DDSLs (Katie Hancock, Assistant Headteacher and Rebekah Binney, Assistant Headteacher) will act as cover.

 In the rare event that the DSL and DDSLs are not available, another trained senior leader identified from within the Trust will act as cover (for example, during out-of-hours/out-of-term activities).